Adesin-fr/inertiajs-tables-laravel-query-builder/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/adesin-fr/inertiajs-tables-laravel-query-builder.svg?style=flat-square)](https://packagist.org/packages/adesin-fr/inertiajs-tables-laravel-query-builder)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-This package provides a _DataTables-like_ experience for [Inertia.js](https://inertiajs.com/) with support for searching, filtering, sorting, toggling columns, and pagination.
+This package provides a _DataTables-like_ experience for [Inertia.js](https://inertiajs.com/) with support for searching, filtering, sorting, toggling columns, column reordering, column pinning, and pagination.
 It generates URLs that can be consumed by Spatie's excellent [Laravel Query Builder](https://github.com/spatie/laravel-query-builder) package, with no additional logic needed.
 The components are styled with [Tailwind CSS 3.0](https://tailwindcss.com/), but it's fully customizable with slots.
 The data refresh logic is based on Inertia's [Ping CRM demo](https://github.com/inertiajs/pingcrm).

 This package is a fork of [protonemedia/inertiajs-tables-laravel-query-builder], Since it has been abandonned in favor of a commercial project.